rakeshch/CarND-Vehicle-Detection/README.md

 **Vehicle Detection Project**

+In this project, we detect in a video pipeline, potential boxes, via a sliding window, that may contain a vehicle by using a Support Vector Machine Classifier for prediction to create a heat map.
+The heat map history is then used to filter out false positives before identification of vehicles by drawing a bounding box around it.

 The goals / steps of this project are the following:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier